Buying real estate in the Philippines?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-What are the typical monthly condo fees in the Philippines?
+What are the typical monthly association dues in Metro Manila condos per square meter?

 It's something we develop in our Philippines property pack.